-The Board of Statutory Auditors held three meetings prior to approval of the Report.
+The Board of Statutory Auditors held two meetings up until the approval of the Report.

-Five meetings are scheduled for the current Financial Year.
+Six meetings are scheduled for the current financial year.

-The proposals to the Shareholders' Meeting for the appointment of the auditors currently in office were accompanied by a detailed CV for each candidate.
+The proposals submitted to the General Meeting of Shareholders for the appointment of the auditors currently in office were accompanied by a detailed CV for each candidate.

-The CVs of each member of the Board of Statutory Auditors are published in the Investors section of the website, www.camparigroup.com, appended to the list elected at the above-mentioned Shareholders' Meeting.
+The CVs of each member of the Board of Statutory Auditors, as appended to the list elected at the General Meeting of Shareholders referred to above, are published in the investors section of the website, www.camparigroup.com.

-Auditors' remuneration is commensurate with the duties required, the importance of the role, and the size and sector characteristics of the Company.
+Auditors' remuneration is commensurate with the duties required, the importance of their roles, and the size and sector characteristics of the Company.